Djpowell23/gb-cigarettes/README.md

-## Update
+## Looking to Fix (PRs welcome)
- - If you added the old snippet into dpemotes, you can delete that as it is handled internally now.
-(Thanks to r0shi)
+ - Currently, if you spam a pack of cigarettes, it removes the count but you only get the 1 when the progressbar completes.
+Looking to disable the ability to use it again until you are not busy.

 ## Info
 - Useable item called "redwoodcigs", "cardiaquecigs", and "yukoncigs" to be sold at shops of your choosing